 - Think about how the process should be conducted, informally or formally.
-A formal process with standardised questions posed to all departing employees designs out any personal bias of the interviewer.

 - During the exit interview, listen carefully, be patient and open to criticism.